-- 2. A contracting party may apply a safeguard measure to a product only if the importing contracting party has determined, pursuant to the provisions set out below, that such product is being imported into its territory in such increased quantities, absolute or relative to domestic production, and under such conditions as to cause or threaten to cause serious injury to the domestic industry that produces like or directly competitive products. - 198.
-As this text shows, in the October 1990 draft of the Agreement on Safeguards, the "general" provision at paragraph 1 was revised to define safeguard measures by reference to Article XIX.
-These two provisions of the Agreement on Safeguard were retained in the further drafts of the Agreement on Safeguards of December 1990, June 1991, and December 1991, and became the final text of Article 1 of the Agreement on Safeguards. - 199.
-Negotiators' decision to define safeguards measures as those measures "provided for in Article XIX" as opposed to defining safeguards based on the characteristics of such measures, as the June 1989 and January 1990 drafts had done indicates that the drafters intended for the provisions of Article XIX to be determinative as to whether a particular measure was a safeguard measure for purposes of the Agreement on Safeguards.
-Because the measures "provided for" in Article XIX are measures for which a Member proposing to take action has provided notice in adopted to prevent or remedy certain emergency situations. . . ".
-Negotiating Group on Safeguards, Draft Text by the Chairman, MTN.GNG/NG9/W/25/Rev.1 (Jan.
-15, 1990), para.
-2 (US-216).
-As the July 1990 draft stated, "[f]or purposes of this Agreement, a safeguard measure shall be understood to mean a border measure entailing the suspension, in whole or in part, of obligations or the withdrawal or modification of concessions necessary under the conditions and procedures provided for below, to prevent or remedy serious injury to a domestic industry and to facilitate adjustment.
-Any trade-restrictive border measure taken in violation of the said conditions and procedures shall not be deemed to be a legitimate safeguard measure."
+2. A contracting party may apply a safeguard measure to a product only if the importing contracting party has determined, pursuant to the provisions set out below, that such product is being imported into its territory in such increased quantities, absolute or relative to domestic production, and under such conditions as to cause or threaten to cause serious injury to the domestic industry that produces like or directly competitive products.221

+210. As this text shows, in the October 1990 draft of the Agreement on Safeguards, the "general" provision at paragraph 1 was revised to define safeguard measures by reference to Article XIX.
+These two provisions of the Agreement on Safeguard were retained in the further drafts of the Agreement on Safeguards of December 1990,222 June 1991,223 and December 1991,224 and became the final text of Article 1 of the Agreement on Safeguards.

+211. Negotiators' decision to define safeguards measures as those measures "provided for in Article XIX" - as opposed to defining safeguards based on the characteristics of such measures, as the June 1989 and January 1990 drafts had done - indicates that the drafters intended for the provisions of Article XIX to be determinative as to whether a particular measure was a safeguard measure for purposes of the Agreement on Safeguards.
+Because the measures "provided for" in Article XIX are measures for which a Member proposing to take action has provided notice in writing as required in Article XIX:2, this decision by the drafters of the Agreement on Safeguards confirms that invocation through notice is a fundamental, condition precedent for a measure to be a "safeguard measure" subject to the safeguards disciplines contained in that Agreement.

+shall not be deemed to be a legitimate safeguard measure."
 Negotiating Group on Safeguards, Draft Text by the Chairman, MTN.GNG/NG9/W/25/Rev.2 (July 13, 1990), para.
 1 (US-217).

-&lt;sup>203 Negotiating Group on Safeguards, Additional United States' Proposals on Safeguards, MTN.GNG.NG9/W/31 (Oct.
+221 Negotiating Group on Safeguards, Additional United States' Proposals on Safeguards, MTN.GNG.NG9/W/31 (Oct.
 31, 1990), at 2 (emphasis added) (US-218); Agreement on Safeguards, art.
 1.

-&lt;sup>204 Trade Negotiations Committee, Draft Final Act Embodying The Results of the Uruguay Round of Multilateral Trade Negotiations, Revision, MTN.TNC/W/35/Rev.1 (Dec.
+222 Trade Negotiations Committee, Draft Final Act Embodying The Results of the Uruguay Round of Multilateral Trade Negotiations, Revision, MTN.TNC/W/35/Rev.1 (Dec.
 3, 1990), at 184 (US-189).

-&lt;sup>205 Negotiating Group on Rule Making and Trade-Related Investment Measures, Safeguards, Note by the Secretariat MTN.GNG/RM/W/3 (June 6, 1991), at 4 (US-219)
+223 Negotiating Group on Rule Making and Trade-Related Investment Measures, Safeguards, Note by the Secretariat MTN.GNG/RM/W/3 (June 6, 1991), at 4 (US-219)

-&lt;sup>206 Trade Negotiations Committee, Draft Final Act Embodying The Results of the Uruguay Round of Multilateral Trade Negotiations, MTN.TNC/W/FA (Dec.
+224 Trade Negotiations Committee, Draft Final Act Embodying The Results of the Uruguay Round of Multilateral Trade Negotiations, MTN.TNC/W/FA (Dec.
 20, 1991), at M.1 (US-190).